How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Clean and declutter all areas that may appear in the photos:

-Remove any visible cleaning supplies or visual clutter (like temporary signs)
+Remove any visible cleaning supplies or visual clutter (like temporary signage eg. posters and table-talkers)

 Style tables with minimal but intentional decor (glassware, cutlery, textured linens, or your branding elements)